Getabalew7/Microservice-Task/README.md

 ## Spring Boot Micro-service for Customer Quotation and Subscription Management
-This is a micro-service for managing Quotations and Subscriptions using Spring Boot framework and H2 database.
+This is a micro-service task for managing Customer Quotations and Subscriptions using Spring Boot framework and H2 database.

 ## Prerequisites
 JDK 1.8 or later